WOVNio/WOVN.php/README.en.md

 $ cp WOVN.php/wovn.ini.sample wovn.ini
 ```

 **Note**: Starting from version 1.3.0, you must create the configuration file in JSON format if you want to make use of the `custom_domain` URL pattern.
 The `.json` configuration file must be named `wovn.json` and be placed at the root of your website's directory.
 You can start from the sample file at `WOVN.php/wovn.json.sample`.
+Additionally, you need to set a `mod_env` Apache internal environment variable called `WOVN_CONFIG` for WOVN.php to start using the JSON config file.
+For example, you can set this variable by adding `SetEnv WOVN_CONFIG` to your `.htaccess` file.

 ```
 $ cp WOVN.php/wovn.json.sample wovn.json